srssina/Healthcare_Database_system/README.md

 * Usability: The interface should be intuitive for all user roles.
 * Reliability: System uptime should be above 99.9%.

-### as it follows, how can we introduce Ai handeling registeration of healthcare (),this a imaginary system totally based on ai,and totally depended on a patient's data
+### as it follows, how can we introduce Ai handeling registeration of healthcare system,this a imaginary system totally based on ai,and totally depended on a patient's data,you can [access my article on medium](https://medium.com/@SinaRahimian/healthcare-registration-in-the-age-of-ai-a-data-flow-overview-938eaa0a134e) for full Description on How Ai can make a change in registeration system.

 ### level zero DFD
 ![image](levelzeroDFD.png)